glasser/vote.davidglasser.net/content/post/201806-candidates.md

 a [cheat sheet]({{< relref "201806-cheat-sheet.md" >}}) summary.

 On the whole, I've found fewer candidates to be excited about than in past years, and lots of races where I'm finding it hard to come to a decision.
+I'd love to hear feedback from friends in the next week before the election!

 ## Governor: John Chiang?
 Delaine Eastin?